-"By any measure,” notes Headmaster Rohdie, “graduates of Country Day are successful.
+"By any measure,” notes Head of School Adam Rohdie, “graduates of Country Day are successful.
 And underlying it all, harder to name and impossible to quantify but always present, guiding and motivating their actions, is the force of their character."

 The development of character has been at the heart of a Country Day education since the school’s founding in 1926.
 Our rigorous academic program and strong sense of community are built upon this foundation of responsibility and integrity.